Sage-Vines/CloudComputingProjectTwo/README.md

    - Terraform `>= 1.5`
    - Docker Desktop or Engine running locally (I have Docker Desktop)
 2. **Then, you must Configure secrets**
-   - Copy the snippet above into `terraform.tfvars`
+   - Copy snippet above into `terraform.tfvars`
-   - Swap the password for any password that you want (it gets piped into Postgres + the backend)
+   - Swap password for any password that you want (it gets piped into Postgres + the backend)
 3. **Then, you must provision Terraform**
    ```powershell
    terraform init   # I use powershell